isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-09-19-post-Written PQ on Increasing Powers of Public Officers in New Mandatory Mediation Framework.md

 ---
-title: Written PQ on Increasing Powers of Public Officers in New Mandatory Mediation Framework
+title: Written Answer by Minister for Law K Shanmugam to PQ on Increasing Powers of Public Officers in New Mandatory Mediation Framework to Include Resolving Secondhand Smoke Cases
 permalink: /news/parliamentary-speeches/written-pq-mandatory-mediation-include-secondhand-smoke-cases/
 date: 2023-09-19
 layout: post